hmc-cs111-fall2016/project-pitch/pitch.md

-# Project Title (replace me)
+# Am.Available

 ## Describe your project in five words

 ## Audience
 _Who are you helping, with your language?
 What is that person's experience like now?
 How would their experience be better if you could help them?_

+My language helps people with scheduling, figuring when they are free, and suggesting times to schedule events.
+That person's current experience with finding free time to schedule things are to look over their calendar, scrutinizing their free times, aggregating them in a list, and either choosing a time themselves or sending their availability to a second party.
+There are also additional constraints with work hours and different time zones.
+If the person makes a mistake and an event is planned for a time for which they are actuall unavailable, then they have to either go through the entire process again to reschedule, or if they don't catch it in time, find out they double- booked themselves when the events are supposed to happen (which is a bad and embarassing thing).

+With my language, users can query their calendar for their own availability, refined by constraints such as duration of the event they are trying to plan for, time zones, what hours of the day it can happen, etc. The user will put in a command, and the program will instantly output a list of times, delimited by day, that the user is available to plan this event

 ## Why a language?
 _Why is a **DSL** appropriate for your user(s)?
 How does it address the need?_

+In this case, I'm envisioning a command line tool that is interfaced with this DSL.
+The DSL is appropriate because, like SQL, it allows the user to input conditinos for this query.
+This addresses the need to refine the output as appropriate to specific conditions.

 ## Why you?
 _What excites you about this idea?
 How did you come up with it?_

+I've needed to give my availability so often in the past couple of months.
+I have been scheduling interviews, which is the major reason why I have to give my availability (often many times because companies schedule 2+ phone interviews and an onsite).
+I am also the PM for the Google Clinic, and a lot of PM duties consist of planning and organization.
+Having this tool would have been extremely productive for me!
+The idea came to me when I had to look up my availability for the N'th time.

 ## Interface (syntax)
 _What kinds of things can the user say in your language.
 How, generally, do they say it? **Be as specific as possible.** You don't need to design syntax; but you should be more specific than "The user describes properties of unicorns.", e.g., by describing which unicorn properties (horn color, tattoo, etc.) are most important to users and what kinds of values those properties might have._

+As hinted at above, users can suggest time zones, constraints on hours (i.e.
+9am - 6pm), how long the event will occur for, and how long it takes the user to get to where they need to be for the event or meeting.

+For time zones, I would use the time zone's three letter codes, e.g. "PDT".
+Both constaints on hours and how long the event will occur for would be in the form of integers.
+Constaints will have two numbers, and if only one is given, the tool would assume the event has to occur on or after that time.
+The user can also ignore the starting time constaint by putting an underscore in its place.
+The time it takes for the user to get to where they need to be for the event would also be an integer, but perhaps in the future it can leverage Google Maps and give an estimate through the user providing a starting location and an ending location.

 ## Operation (semantics)
 _What might happen when a program runs?
 Is there a computational model that corresponds with your domain?
 How does a program interact with the user?
 What kinds of semantic (i.e., non-syntax) errors might occur, and how might they be communicated to the user?_

 ## Expressiveness